-South Korean figure skater Yu-Na Kim set another new world record last week at Trophée Eric Bompard (TEB) with her Long Program to Gershwin’s Piano Concerto in F.
+South Korean figure skater Yu-Na Kim set another new record last week at Trophée Eric Bompard (TEB) with her Long Program to Gershwin’s Piano Concerto in F.

 “I was stunned watching it (the score),” said Kim.
 “I didn’t think about renewing my personal best again here.
 I wasn’t expecting it at all.
 Last season, I got my best score for the short program at the World Championships.
 TEB is the first Grand prix this season.
 I tried to do exactly what I’ve prepared.”